Lockheed Ventura: Royal Australian Air Force

 In the United Kingdom, No. 464 Squadron RAAF formed (mixture of Commonwealth personnel) at RAF Feltwell in September 1942 to operate the Ventura as part of 2 Group, Bomber Command; it converted to the de Havilland Mosquito in September 1943.
 In the Mediterranean, No. 459 Squadron RAAF was equipped with the Ventura V between December 1943 to July 1944, flying mainly anti-submarine and anti-shipping patrols.

 In Australia, 55 PV-1s were supplied to the RAAF for use in the South West Pacific Area.
 No. 13 Squadron RAAF was the only operational squadron in Australia equipped with the Ventura.
 It operated primarily in north-eastern Queensland and then the Northern Territory, and later serving in the Borneo campaign of 1945.
 After the war, the squadron used its aircraft to help transport liberated prisoners of war.

 Royal Canadian Air Force

-A total of 157 Ventura G.R.
-Mk.
-Vs were used operationally by the RCAF from 16 June 1942 to 18 April 1947 in the home defence coastal patrol role in both Eastern and Western Air Command.
-They were flown by 8, 113, 115, 145, and 149 Squadrons.
-A further 21 Ventura Mk.
-Is and 108 Ventura Mk.
-IIs were used in a training role at 1 Central Flying School, Trenton, Ontario, and at RCAF Station Pennfield Ridge, New Brunswick (RAF No. 34 Operational Training Unit) as part of the BCATP.
-A total of 21 Mk.
-Is, 108 Mk.
-IIs, and 157 G.R.
-Mk.
-Vs were in service during this period for a total of 286 aircraft.
+The RCAF used 157 Ventura G.R.
+Mk.Vs operationally from 16 June 1942 to 18 April 1947 in the coastal patrol role in both Eastern and Western Air Command with 8, 113, 115, 145, and 149 Squadrons.
+1 Central Flying School, Trenton, Ontario, and RCAF Station Pennfield Ridge, New Brunswick (RAF No. 34 Operational Training Unit) used 21 Ventura Mk.
+Is and 108 Ventura Mk.IIs, IIAs and IIIs for training with the BCATP, as well as some converted Mk.Vs used as target tugs.
+All earlier marks were sold off by late 1947, while some Mk.Vs remained in use until the late 1950s.
+The RCAF operated 286 Venturas.